minetest-mods-camp/arena_lib/DOCS.md

 * `mod_ref.chat_team_prefix`: prefix for every message sent in the team chat.
 Default is `[team] ` (geolocalised)
 * `mod_ref.chat_all_color`: color for every message sent in arena, team chat aside.
 Default is white (`"#ffffff"`)
 * `mod_ref.chat_team_color`: color for every message sent in the team chat.
 Default is light sky blue (`"#ddfdff"`)
-* `disabled_damage_types`: a table containing which damage types will be disabled once in a game.
-Damage types are strings, the same as in reason.type in the [minetest API](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L4414)
 * `join_while_in_progress`: whether the minigame allows to join an ongoing match.
 Default is false
 * `keep_inventory`: whether to keep players inventories when joining an arena.
 Default is false
 * `show_nametags`: whether to show the players nametags while in game.
 Default is false